-We will next discuss the state of the art of models of the insurance sector (Section 2.1).
+We will next discuss the state of the art of models of the insurance sector (Section 2.1), that our model could potentially build upon.
 Sections 2.2 and 2.3 review previous findings on two applications of our model, the modeling of the insurance cycle (Section 2.2) and the investigation of systemic risk in insurance systems (Section 2.3).
 We discuss empirical findings that may be used for calibration in Section 2.4.
 How these stylized facts are reflected in the model design is discussed in more detail in Section 3.